Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

-    jews died for every enemy citizen, and they did the same #prop(aganda)s they show us many different (fake)royalties; not just "pʰaro-dies",.. they probably (magic)spelled peaceful by mahaatma; like guru' minion-banana drink,.. they sunk the titanic for the film industry, (anti)es-pi-on-age,.. my decidership has the highest population densities the cheapest living conditions are axial; /x|y|z/, /horizontal|vertical|angal/,.. it's cheaper to flip horizontal to horizontal, than horizontal to any other angle
+    jews died for every enemy citizen, and they did the same #prop(aganda)s they show us many different (fake)royalties; not just "pʰaro-dies",.. they probably (magic)spelled peaceful by mahaatma; like guru' minion-banana drink,.. they sunk the titanic for the film industry, (anti)es-peon-age,.. imagine having a pi aged daughter on pi day, and she turn pi on pi day, birthday, pi measurements (now you're 2pi, tau,.. #biometricsecurity),.. my decidership has the highest population densities the cheapest living conditions are axial; /x|y|z/, /horizontal|vertical|angal/,.. it's cheaper to flip horizontal to horizontal, than horizontal to any other angle